 It is time for the educational system to change and put the values, talents and needs of each student first and be a model of self-responsibility, respect, compassion and resilience.
 Thousands of educational leaders, researchers, teachers and parents know this and the momentum of the BIG SHIFT is beginning to happen.
-Thank goodness for the educators that are doing their best to move away from the conventional model that disempowers and into the new model that empowers our 21st century students.
+Thank goodness for the educators that are doing their best to move away from the disempowering, conventional model and into the new model that empowers our 21st century students.

 There is ONE foundational principle that leads all the others because it is the one the others depend on.
 This principle is CONNECTION and it is the key to building students’ capacities to be more confident, skillful and free to be themselves which are vital to being healthy, empowered and successful overall.

 Being able to connect is easier said than done because of the lack of social-emotional skills being taught in our society.
 But when teachers learn to empower students through connection, they will find that it will rekindle each student’s natural desire to learn, grow and contribute and be able to find their own way to success without the manipulation of grades and negative behavioral management.